Exfoliating vs. Hydrating Scalp Treatments (And Why We Need Both)

 One thing to know is that there’s a difference between physical exfoliation (scrubs) and chemical exfoliation, which helps loosen and unglue the bonds of dead skin cells.
 Be careful with physical exfoliants, as harsh abrasive scrubs can potentially cause microtears and damage your skin’s moisture barrier.

 The Najeau Scalp Mask is an exfoliating scalp facial that contains tea tree oil as an active ingredient.
-A natural chemical exfoliant, tea tree oil helps clear oil buildup, unclogging follicles to promote healthy hair growth.
+A natural botanical exfoliant, tea tree oil helps clear oil buildup, unclogging follicles to promote healthy hair growth.
 If you have an itchy scalp, you’ll also enjoy the soothing burdock root and anise oils in this facial.

 Just like with your skincare routine, it’s a good idea to exfoliate about once or twice a week.
 No need to overdo it, since daily exfoliation could actually disrupt your scalp’s natural skin shedding process and create an imbalance.